adunmore/Recidivism_Risk_Final_Project/readme.md

 ## Using the project

+### Prerequisites

+Requires sqlite3 command line tools, or some other way to execute Data_Processing/feature_engineering.sql against compas.db

+`final_report.Rmd` and `data_export.R` each require several R packages.
+These must be installed manually.

 ### data_orocessing.sh

 This repository contains the source code and data required to build the project from scratch.